-Step 3: Select an MTD by evaluating the model in accordance with the NJDEP Certification Letter https://dep.nj.gov/stormwater/stormwater-manufactured-treatment-devices/ contains a separate table with a column listing the MTDs not considered GI that are certified at the time of publication of this chapter for use as an MTD.
-Clicking on the word certification in the appropriate cell of the table will open the certification letter for that MTD, which includes either an example on how to size the MTD or a table with model numbers and allowable flow rates for each model.
-The information presented in the certification letter must be used to size the MTD.
+Step 3: Select a GI MTD by evaluating the model in accordance with the NJDEP Certification Letter https://dep.nj.gov/stormwater/stormwater-manufactured-treatment-devices/ contains a table with a column indicating the GI MTDs so marked are certified at the time of publication of this chapter for use as a GI BMP.
+Clicking on the word certification in the appropriate cell of the table will open the certification letter for that MTD, which includes either an example on how to size the GI MTD or a table with model numbers and allowable flow rates for each model.
+The information presented in the certification letter must be used to size the GI MTD.